Industrial Designer · Philadelphia, PA · 2026

 The final DriveDeck mounted on the bumper car, with large dual buttons for forward and reverse.

-Deck engaged and ready to drive.
+Three-quarter view: both decks deployed and ready to drive.

 Next Project → Pentel Nomics